top of page

 How can you lodge a privacy-related complaint, and how will the complaint be handled?

-If you have any concerns about the privacy of your information (including complaints about our use of the My Health Record system), please send us an email info@bondidoctors.com outlining your concerns.
+If you have any concerns about the privacy of your information (including complaints about our use of the My Health Record system), please fill out our feedback enquiry form here.

 Upon receiving your complaint, we will consider the details and attempt to resolve it in accordance with our complaints handling procedures